 - 1. The President's letter is sent to all members of the community annually; - 2.
+The Affirmative Action Plan is posted on the CPLA website at www.york.cuny.edu/cpla. - 3.
+The report is distributed and reviewed with the President's Cabinet and Department Chairs. - 4.
 The College's Affirmative Action policy is published in a guide for faculty and the College Bulletin.
-New or updated policy is circulated to administrative staff at meetings and incorporated into the relevant booklets, guides and bulletins, as soon as received from CUNY headquarters.
-For example, the University Office of Faculty and Staff Relations updated the Non-Discrimination and Sexual Harassment policies and these were disseminated at York on February 23, 2005; NEW EXAMPLE? - 3.
-Posters are displayed throughout the campus in high visibility areas; - 4.
-Copies of the Affirmative Action Plan are kept on file in the Library, the Offices of Compliance Programs & Legal Affairs, Administrative Affairs, Academic Affairs, Enrollment Management & Student Development, Human Resources, Institutional Advancement and the Office of the President; - 5.
-Periodic meetings are held with department chairs and unit directors; - 6.
-A non-discrimination clause is included in the union contracts; all contractual provisions are reviewed to ensure that they are non-discriminatory; and - 7.
+New or updated policy is circulated to administrative staff at meetings and incorporated into the relevant booklets, guides and bulletins, as soon as received for CUNY headquarters. - 5.
+Posters are displayed throughout the campus in high visibility areas; - 6.
+Copies of the entire Affirmative Action Plan are kept on file in the Library, the Offices of: Compliance Programs & Legal Affairs, Academic Affairs, and Faculty and Staff Relations. - 7.
+Periodic meetings are held with department chairs and unit directors; - 8.
+A non-discrimination clause is included in the union contracts; all contractual provisions are reviewed to ensure that they are non-discriminatory; and - 9.
 Presentations may be made at orientation sessions for new employees.